Welcome to your new home—Silicon Valley!

 - Valid passport

-- Two residency documents, such as a copy of the lease, utility bill, or credit card bill.
+- Two residency documents, such as a copy of your house lease, utility bill, or credit card bill.

 - Give a fingerprint scan and have your photo taken.

 - You will be asked for a Social Security Number.
 If you don’t have an SSN, tell the DMV clerk that you are not eligible for an SSN and are exempt from this requirement.

 - You must pass the written exam about traffic laws and signs.

 After you pass the written test, make an appointment to take the driving test.
 Driving tests are not given without an appointment.
 You will need to provide proof of auto insurance.

 A California driver's license is required to purchase a car and obtain auto insurance.
 An international driver’s license is not recognized by the DMV.

 Instead of purchasing a new car, you can opt to do a short-term lease and pay month-to-month.
 VOLVO is one company that has a leasing program for international students so check them out for pricing and terms.

 Other Transportation Options

 - CAR SHARING: Uber and Lyft are popular ways to get around if you just want to pay per ride.
 The average cost per ride is about $10.